Foodprints for the Future

 When we think about the food we eat, we probably don’t think about the soil it’s grown in.
-Ninety-five percent of our food comes from soil, and healthy, fertile soils produce more food, are rich in organic matter built of carbon, are less susceptible to erosions and floods and promote biodiversity.
+Ninety-five percent of our food comes from soil, and healthy, fertile soils produce more food, are rich in organic matter built of carbon, are less susceptible to erosion and floods and promote biodiversity.

 Unfortunately, poor land practices and management, magnified by climate change, have wrecked our healthy soils.
 And that doesn’t bode well for our growing, and hungry, human population.